Silviculture and Applied Forest Health Lab

 - Melissa Fischer, M.S.
 (2009).
 Ponderosa pine characteristics associated with attack by the roundheaded pine beetle.

-Ecology, management and conservation of southwestern white pine (P. strobiformis)Read more
+Ecology, management, genomics and conservation of southwestern white pine (Pinus strobiformis)Read more

 Southwestern white pine seedling

-Investigators: Betsy Goodrich, Tara Steadman, Chris Looney, Tom Kolb, and Kristen Waring (NAU School of Forestry), Mary Lou Fairweather (USDA Forest Service Forest Health Protection), Brian Geils (USDA Forest Service Rocky Mountain Research Station), Richard Sniezko (Dorena Genetic Resource Center, USDA Forest Service, OR), Amy Whipple and Lluvia Flores (NAU Department of Biology) and Andrew Eckert (Virginia Commonwealth University)
+Investigators: Betsy Goodrich, Tara Steadman, Chris Looney, Tom Kolb, and Kristen Waring (NAU School of Forestry), Mary Lou Fairweather and James Jacobs (USDA Forest Service Forest Health Protection), Brian Geils and Sam Cushman (USDA Forest Service Rocky Mountain Research Station), Richard Sniezko (Dorena Genetic Resource Center, USDA Forest Service, OR), Amy Whipple and Lluvia Flores (NAU Department of Biology) and Andrew Eckert (Virginia Commonwealth University)

 Funding: NAU School of Forestry Mission Research Program (McIntire-Stennis funds), USDA Forest Health Monitoring Evaluation Monitoring Program, USDA Genetic Conservation, NAU Genes to Environment Program (fellowship award to B. Goodrich), USDA Special Technology Development Program, NAU Technology Research Initiative Fund, NAU Hooper Undergraduate Research Award (to T. Steadman)

-Stand response to western spruce budworm defoliation and mortality in New MexicoRead more
+Stand response to western spruce budworm (Choristoneura occidentalis) defoliation and mortality in New MexicoRead more

 Matt Blanford (left) and Adam Polinko record measurements